 The problem is not failure… it’s what you do after.

 No matter the situation, there will inevitably be obstacles in your way.
-Life is simply not easy.
-But, when those obstacles come, it is important to remember there is a silver lining: failure is actually a good thing.
+When those obstacles come, it is important to remember there is a silver lining: failure is actually a good thing.

 If we didn’t face certain obstacles in our life, would we be the same people today?
 Probably not.
 Failure helps mold our character.
 Your character includes your belief system, thoughts, ideas and actions.
 By shining a positive light on our failures, we are reminded that they are a means to an end.

 By choosing to look at failure as a great teacher, we are able to foster the necessary personal growth required to ultimately reach our goals.
-That being said, remember to use failure as a learning experience for achieving success in all areas of your life.
+Use knowledge gained from failure as a tool for achieving success in all areas of your life.

-This principle can also be applied when parenting our children.
+For example, this principle can be applied to parenting.
 Parents today sometimes have a tendency to gloss over their children’s mistakes in an attempt to minimize failure.
 Recent generations have almost become ingrained with the belief that they are invincible.
 While I strongly believe in being positive and building up our children, we sometimes forget to let them make mistakes.
 A good dose of failure is a good reminder to stay humble.

 When we fail, it adds a layer or resilience to our character.
 It makes us stronger and gives us the drive to keep pushing.
 Yes, it feels horrible when things don’t go the way we planned, but there is usually a good reason behind it.